Call for NASPAA Executive Council and VP Nominations 2021-22

 The Vice President will serve on the Council and Executive Committee for three years: one year as Vice President, then one year as President, and a final year as Immediate Past President.
 Past service to NASPAA, including the Executive Council is desirable.

 Executive Council members serve a three-year term, which begins at the NASPAA Annual Conference.
-The Council meets twice a year, in March/April in the Washington DC area, and in the Fall at the Annual Conference.
+The Council has traditionally met in person twice a year, in March/April in the Washington DC area, and in the Fall at the Annual Conference.
 The next conference is virtual, and the subsequent conferences are planned to be in person: Chicago, then Washington DC.
-At the Council's discretion, and as long as the public health emergency limits travel, it may meet via zoom/conference call, or in person, beyond this Fall.
+At the Council's discretion, it may meet via zoom/conference call, or in person, beyond this Fall.
 Council members are expected to attend every meeting.
 The first meeting for incoming Council members will be October 2021, and will likely be virtual.

 The Nominating Committee seeks to put together a representative and a truly diverse slate for the membership's vote at NASPAA's annual business meeting-- in terms of types of programs represented, geographic location (especially reflecting NASPAA's mission of advancing education for governance globally), race and gender, and diversity broadly defined.
 (Please note: NASPAA actively seeks nominations from all NASPAA member schools, whether accredited or not).
 Please note that all Council members serve as individuals, not as representatives of their university, and are expected to consider the best interests of NASPAA and its member institutions in carrying out their duties.

-Individuals wishing to make recommendations to the Nominating Committee should send an email to the Committee's chair, Professor Palmira Rios ( email@example.com ) and copied to NASPAA Executive Director, Laurel McFarland, at firstname.lastname@example.org by Wednesday, July 15, 2020.
+Individuals wishing to make recommendations to the Nominating Committee should send an email to the Committee's chair, Dean Robert Orr, email@example.com and copied to NASPAA Executive Director, Laurel McFarland, at firstname.lastname@example.org by Wednesday, June 3, 2021.